 The Maple Valley Municipal code, 9.05.340, mandates civil penalties for excessive false alarms.
-Three or more false alarms in any consecutive six-month period may be punishable by a civil penalty.
+Two or more false alarms in any consecutive six-month period may be punishable by a civil penalty.

 In order to reinstate from a no-response status an alarm user must show that reasonable effort has been made to correct the false alarms, including documentation from an alarm business, stating that the alarm system is operating properly and the alarm users are properly trained in the alarm system's operations.